rrooggiieerr/homeassistant-benqprojector/README.md

 More on translating custom integrations can be found [here](https://developers.home-assistant.io/docs/internationalization/custom_integration/).

+## Star this repository

+Help other Home Assistant users find this integration by starring this repository.
+Click **⭐ Star** on the top right of the GitHub page.

 ## Support my work

 Do you enjoy using this Home Assistant integration?
 Then consider supporting my work using one of